The lowdown (in their own words...)

 The star performers

-Commercial property: development; Commercial property: general; Commercial property: investment; Construction: non-contentious; Planning; Property finance; Property litigation.
+Commercial property: general; Commercial property: development; Commercial property: hotels and leisure; Commercial property: investment; Commercial property: retail; Construction (non-contentious); Property finance; Property litigation

 A day in the life of...

 Departments to date: Commercial property, corporate, construction